This pasta with seafood sauce is super easy to make yet the results are outstanding!

 It’s a good thing we wanted to get on the road early because this pool looked enticing, but we discovered that it would cost an extra 5 euros/hour to use it.
 This is the kind of extra expense that bewilders many tourists in Europe.
 Even Denisa and I were surprised and we’ve been to Italy many times.

-Denisa had no time to plan our time in Italy due to her heavy work schedule, and I had to time as it was so last minute and I was travelling to so many places, so we really just got in the car with an idea to head south, and that was all.
+Denisa had no time to plan our time in Italy due to her heavy work schedule.
+I had no time as it was so last minute, and I was travelling to so many places!
+So, we really just got in the car with an idea to head south within Lazio, and that was all.
 No hotel reservations, no itinerary, no wifi and no map.
 Yep, we’re Italian; not so great at organization.
 (If you haven’t seen this, I think it’s pretty funny and fitting in this case:

 HEAVEN is where: The police are British, the cooks are Italian, the mechanics are German, the lovers are French and it’s all organized by the Swiss.